Fra-kX0x5B/CTF-Writeups/Chemistry - HTB - Easy/Chemistry-WriteUp.md

 <br><br>

-To enumerate this service, we perform an *SSH tunneling* to our host, using the following command:
+To enumerate this service, i make up an *SSH tunneling* to our remote host, using the following command:

 <br><br>